Ahmed-Farage/navi-router/README.md

-## An Attempt to explore Expo router navigation
+## An Attempt to Explore Expo Router Navigation